 Duty Concession Applications

-This concession system enables the duty-free entry of the imported goods which are not able to be locally manufactured or produced within Australia.
+This concession system enables the duty-free entry of imported goods which are not locally manufactured or produced within Australia.

-The duty would be reduced (usually from 5% to 0%) should the concession be granted.
+The Import duty would be reduced (usually from 5% to 0%) should the duty concession be granted.

 A successful application for a tariff concession will make the imported products more competitive in the import market, & they support, Customs Policy that no duty should be imposed on goods where there is no Australian industry to protect.